cityofaustin/Residential-Permitting/_projects/deck/apply.md

 ### Other Commonly Requested Documents

-* Owner’s Authorization Form: An engineer, architect, or any other hired professional will need your permission to submit your application.
+**Owner’s Authorization Form**: An engineer, architect, or any other hired professional will need your permission to submit your application.
 Use this form if they will submit your application for you.

 ---